nagonzalezf/bridges-segmentation-and-measuring/README.md

 # Future Work & Community Contributions

 The current model opens the way to a series of diverse possible paths.
+It can be considered a starting point for the preprocessing of detection models based on convolution networks or it can be reformulated in such a way that it has an automated performance like a machine learning algorithm.

+## *Code Optimization

+The current code is rudimentary, it could be optimized by implementing functions or objects in such a way that they perform the same task using fewer lines of code